stoneyrh/gSOAP/gsoap/doc/guide/index.md

 ~~~
 </div>

-Any deserialized items of an array that do not "fit" in the fixed size array are ignored by the deserializer when the `#SOAP_C_NOIOB` flag is set, otherwise `#SOAP_IOB` errors will be generated by the deserializer.
+Any deserialized items of an array that do not fit in the fixed size array,
+i.e. are out of bounds, are ignored by the deserializer when the
+`#SOAP_C_NOIOB` flag is set, otherwise `#SOAP_IOB` errors will be generated by
+the deserializer.

 🔝 [Back to table of contents](#)